 If nothing else works, you might have to try pesticides or insecticidal soap.
 Always be careful with chemical solutions, and keep pets and children away from the area where pesticides have been sprayed, as well as the plants themselves.

 When it comes to other pests, I’ve had rabbits and possibly squirrels chew on my hens and chicks in the garden.
 They seem to only take small bites, and I don’t personally mind this.
-The plants recover very quickly.
+The hens and chicks plants recover very quickly.

 If you do mind wildlife taking a bite from your plants, you can easily protect your succulents by blocking off animals’ access into your garden.

-I hope this complete Sempervivum guide has been helpful for all you gardeners out there.
+I hope this complete hens and chicks (Sempervivum) guide has been helpful for all you gardeners out there.
 I covered everything I could think of, but if you have additional questions, feel free to ask away in the comments!